 UnitedHealthcare (Local PPO) offers four-star service and comprehensive protection at an affordable price.
 As an additional benefit, UnitedHealthcare charges no monthly premiums and provides a maximum out-of-pocket expenditure of $4,500 per month, making it a competitive choice for beneficiaries willing to leave HMO plans behind.

 |BCBS of Nebraska||$0||$6,250||HMO||4|

-Supplemental Medicare plans cover a more significant portion of your healthcare expenses than Original Medicare.
+Supplemental Medicare plans in Omaha, Nebraska, cover more of your healthcare expenses than Original Medicare.
 Beneficiaries of these plans have access to extended coverage, which protects them from otherwise expensive out-of-pocket medical costs.
 There are no differences in benefits among these plans, but the prices change depending on the location.

 Among Omaha’s beneficiaries, Plan G is prevalent for its affordable and balanced coverage.
 Plan G Medigap policies cost between $97 and $556.
 Generally, this plan covers most medical bills, but there are a few gaps.

-An alternative Medigap plan is Plan F. Despite its many benefits, this plan is quite expensive, costing between $111 and $584.
+An alternative Medigap plan is Plan F. Despite its many benefits, it’s expensive, costing between $111 and $584.
 Medigap Plan F offers the most comprehensive coverage of any Omaha, Nebraska, Medicare plan, as well as covering Medicare excess charges.

 Plan N costs between $74 and $472 in Nebraska.
 This plan is affordable but leaves significant gaps in coverage that beneficiaries should consider.
 For instance, most medical services will require a copayment.